RH12503/Fast-Java-Offscreen-Drawing/README.md

 A small library which provides fast 2d offscreen rendering for Java.
 Up to 50x faster than a BufferedImage.
 This library is experimental and is intended for personal use.

 ## Simple usage
-Every rendering operation goes through the `DrawingCanvas` interface, which is defined as follows:
+Every rendering operation goes through the `DrawingCanvas` interface, which currently looks like this:

 ```java
 public interface DrawingCanvas {